nikkijuk/camunda-playground/README.md

 - Event based microservices use cases are covered by Camunda BPM (mature) and soon performance optimized witb Zeebe (bleeding edge)

 ## BPM features

-Motivation of using Process Automation lies on search for excellency in long run - making algorithms of company easy to reason and fast to change - or easier programming model - to prevent hidden monolith, i.e. temporary and physically coupled systems which need to be deployed and operated as whole.

 Bpm toolset provides typically
 - modeling tools